 The teaching staff on the Foundation programmes are all highly qualified and experienced teachers who strive to empower their students with the confidence and skills needed to achieve their best and to prepare for university and their future careers.
-The teachers set high standards and reinforce them whilst assisting the students in their own individual needs and learning styles.
+The teachers set high standards and main force them achieve the students in their students in their students are descent.

+reinforce them whilst assisting the students in their own individual needs and learning styles.